zachoriel/zachoriel/README.md

 I'm Zach, I'm a software developer with a passion for clean architecture, thoughtful systems design, and code that balances efficiency with creativity.

-I have multiple active projects; some are private, but feel free to check out my recent [Custom C# Memory Allocator Case Study](https://github.com/zachoriel/We-Have-C-At-Home), or reach out if you'd like to see more (zachoriel96@gmail.com).
+I have multiple active projects; some are private, but feel free to check out my recent [Custom C# Memory Allocator Case Study](https://github.com/zachoriel/We-Have-C-At-Home) or [Safety-Critical QA Demonstration](https://github.com/zachoriel/SafetyCritical) projects!

+If you'd like to see more, feel free to reach out at zachoriel96@gmail.com.

 You can also check out some of my [Code Samples](https://github.com/zachoriel/code-snippets/blob/main/README.md).